 Industry Analysis & Industry Trends

 Industry operators retail specialized collections of clothing, bridal wear, costumes, lingerie, swimwear and uniforms.
-Over the five years to 2015, the Lingerie, Swimwear and Bridal Stores industry experienced tough conditions.
+Over the current five-year period, the Lingerie, Swimwear and Bridal Stores industry experienced tough conditions.
 Industry operators primarily sell discretionary purchases, and spending on such items generally declines in periods of economic uncertainty, which is characteristic of the climate over the past five years.
-The industry is expected to perform much better over the five years to 2020, as per capita disposable income is expected to grow and the world price of cotton is expected to decline, which will reduce costs for industry operators... purchase to read more
+The industry is expected to perform much better over the next five years as per capita disposable income is expected to grow and the world price of cotton is expected to decline, which will reduce costs for industry operators... purchase to read more

 Industry Report - Industry SWOT Analysis Chapter

 This industry is transitioning from a growth phase to a mature phase in its life cycle.
 IBISWorld expects this transition to be completed over the next five years.
-Over the 10 years to 2020, industry value added (IVA), which measures an industry's contribution to overall GDP, is expected to increase at an annualized rate of 2.8%, while Canada's GDP is expected to increase at an annualized rate of 2.2% over the same period.
-While this indicates that the industry is growing slightly as a percentage of GDP, its anticipated growth is closely following overall GDP growth in Canada, which is characteristic of a mature industry.
+Over the 10 years to 2021, industry value added (IVA), which measures an industry's contribution to overall GDP, is expected to decline at an annualized rate of 0.4%, while Canada's GDP is expected to increase at an annualized rate of 1.9% over the same period.
+While this indicates that the industry is declining slightly as a percentage of GDP, these statistics when viewed in context tell a different story.